Children under the age of eight must be accompanied by someone age 15 years or older.

 Unaccompanied Child Form.

-- Trip must take place during daylight hours only.
+- Trip must begin during daylight hours and end by 10:00pm.

 - Under no circumstances should any child be bumped on any trip.
 This also includes